-Physiological Tradeoffs
+Physiological tradeoffs

-The central physiological tradeoffs in cardiovascular control (27- 32), shown schematically in Fig. 2, involve interconnected organ systems and four types of signals that are very different in both functional role and time series behavior, but together define the requirements for robust efficiency of the cardiorespiratory system.
-The main control requirement is to maintain (i) small, acceptable "errors" in internal variables for brain homeostasis [e.g., cerebral blood flow (CBF), arterial O2 saturation (SaO2)] and efficient working muscle O2 utilization ( $\Delta O_2$ ) using (ii) actuators (heart rate H, minute ventilation $V_E$ , vasodilation and systemic peripheral resistance Rs, and brain autoregulation) in response to (iii) external disturbances (workload W), and (iv) internal sensor noise and perturbations (e.g., pressure changes from different respiratory patterns due to pulsatile ventilation V).
+The central physiological tradeoffs in cardiovascular control [25-30], shown schematically in Fig. 2, involve interconnected organ systems and four types of signals that are very different in both functional role and time series behavior, but together define the requirements for robust efficiency of the cardiorespiratory system.
+The main control requirement is to maintain 1) small, acceptable "errors" in internal variables for brain homeostasis (e.g., cerebral blood flow CBF, arterial O2 saturation SaO2) and efficient working muscle $O_2$ utilization ( $\Delta O_2$ ) using 2) actuators (heart rate H, minute ventilation $\dot{V}E$ , vasodilation and systemic peripheral (vascular) resistance ( $R_s$ ) and brain autoregulation) in response to 3) external disturbances (workload W), and 4) internal sensor noise and perturbations (e.g. pressure changes from different respiratory patterns due to pulsatile ventilation V).

-In healthy fit subjects, keeping errors in CBF, $SaO_2$ , and $\Delta O_2$ suitably small while responding to large, fast variations in W disturbance necessitates compensating and coordinated changes in actuation via responses in H, $V_E$ , $R_s$ , and cerebral autoregulation.
-Thus, healthy response involves low error but high control variability whereas loss of health is exactly the opposite.
+In healthy fit subjects, keeping errors in CBF, $SaO_2$ , and $\Delta O_2$ suitably small while responding to large, fast variations in W disturbance necessitates compensating and coordinated changes in actuation via responses in H, $\dot{V}E$ , $R_s$ , and cerebral autoregulation.
+Thus healthy response involves low error but high control variability whereas loss of health is exactly the opposite.
 We will show that the observed striking changes in HRV such as those seen in Fig. 1 result from tradeoffs between these errors combined with various actuator saturations.

 A challenge to this approach lies in managing the necessary but potentially bewildering complexity inherent in the physiological details, mathematical methods, and measurement technology.
 To achieve this, we make each small step in the analysis as simple, accessible, and reproducible as possible from analysis of experimental data to modeling to physiological and control theoretic interpretation.
-In addition, we restrict the physiology (shown schematically in Fig. 2) (27-32) and control theory (32-35) to basic levels and all software is standard and open source.
+In addition, we restrict the physiology (shown schematically in Fig. 2) [25-30] and control theory [30-33] to basic levels and all software is standard and open source.
 We also make several passes through the analysis and modeling with increasing complexity, sophistication, and depth, to aid intuition while highlighting the need for rigorous, scalable methods.

-In addition to mechanistic physiological models, we also use systems identification techniques (referred to as "black-box" fits in this paper) (25, 33, 36, 37) as intermediate steps to identify parsimonious canonical dynamical input-output models relating HR as an output variable to input disturbances such as workload and ventilation.
-These techniques establish causal deterministic links between input and output variables, highlight the aspects of time series and dynamic relationships that are explored further, and give some indication of the degree of complexity of their dynamics.
-Then, we use physiologically motivated models (referred to as "first-principle" models in this paper) (29-32) to study the mechanisms that drive the dynamics.
-The two approaches are complementary: Black-box fits highlight essential relationships that may be hard to intuit from data alone and can be obscured in both complex data sets and mechanistic models,
+In addition to mechanistic physiological models, we also use systems identification techniques (referred to as black-box fits in this paper) [23, 31, 34, 35] as intermediate steps to identify parsimonious canonical dynamical input-output models relating HR as an output variable to input disturbances such as workload and ventilation.
+These techniques establish causal deterministic links between input and output variables; highlight the aspects of time series and dynamic relationships that are explored further; and give some indication of the degree of complexity of their dynamics.
+Then, we use physiologically motivated models (referred to as first-principle models in this paper) [27-30] to study the mechanisms that drive the dynamics.
+The two approaches are complementary: Black-box fits highlight essential relationships that may be hard to intuit from data alone and can be obscured in both complex data sets and mechanistic models, while first-principles models give physiological interpretations to these dynamical relationships.